jwang1122/python/doc/python.md

 [doubly linked data list](../src/structure/doubleLinkedList.py)

 ## Functional Programing
+❓What is functional programming?
+✔️ functional programming is a programming paradigm where programs are constructed by applying and composing functions. functional programming is a programming paradigm where programs are constructed by applying and composing functions.
+Goal oriented

 ### Function decorator(timer)
 * [Understand my wrapper function](../src/timerDecorator/my_timer1.py)
 * [add decorator to any function](../src/timerDecorator/my_timer2.py)